How To Avoid Die Casting Defects?

 Cracks occur when the casting is subjected to excessive stress or strain, causing it to fracture or break.
 This defect is typically caused by an improper casting process or a design flaw in the die.

-Read More: What Products Are Made From Die Casting?
+Read More: What Is Magnesium Die Casting?

 To avoid cracks, it’s important to properly design the die and ensure that the casting is cooled evenly.
 It’s also important to use the correct type of metal for the casting, as some alloys are more prone to cracking than others.